iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > I haven't seen anyone reported positive yet.<br> :date: __2020-11-22 01:11:15__

 > Not very useful.: 1.
 You must have and utilize a smart phone 2.
 You must have it activated 3.
 You must report your status daily 4.
 You must be in close contact with an infected person for too long and they must have reported they have symptons 5.
 Will it be compatable with apps from other states<br> :date: __2020-11-17 14:16:13__

-> Having Bluetooth on always is not realistic plus it never alerted once.
-Dont waste the space on your phone for this app.
-Very disappointing<br> :date: __2020-11-15 16:12:00__

-> The stupidest app ever.
-It is relying on the people who use it to be honest and informed.
-Right!
-Come on, how likely is that?
-Verification pin?
-Your still relying on people to admit they might be sick, get tested and then be honest enough to share that info.
-Good luck with that.
-Also.
-The people who are at the most risk are the ones who are the least likely to know how or want to use a cell phone app<br> :date: __2020-11-14 16:01:44__

-> I spend most of my time at home, and this app constantly harasses me to turn on my location.
-I use my phone a lot, and I don't want to waste the battery.
-This is more inconvenient to me than it is helpful.<br> :date: __2020-11-10 14:14:23__

-> Looks like it a 3 year old designed it and the check in feature makes no sense<br> :date: __2020-11-07 17:56:59__